 The Engagement Engine of the Future

 There are those who describe gamification as a lonely and isolated experience.
 There are those who think that a one-size-fits-all approach is the future.

 But the future of gamification is social and personalised.

-People will be able to use gamification to shape their skills and behaviours to become the person they want to be.
+People will be able to use gamification to shape their skills and behaviours.
+This would allow them to become the person they want to be.

 Technology will open up new opportunities for gamification practitioners.
 Augmented reality, virtual reality, head-mounted displays, machine learning, biologically integrated systems and game worlds all hold enormous potential.

 Gamification is still in its infancy.
 As it enters maturity, gamification practice needs to be supported by further research.
-Gamification practitioners need to work more closely with researchers to increase the body of research literature related to gamification.
+Gamification practitioners also need to work more closely with researchers.
+Particularly, they need to collaborate in order to increase the body of research literature related to gamification.

 - At present, gamification is seen as a solution for combating disengagement.
 In the future, it will be used as a tool for facing ‘the most significant social, environmental and economic challenges’.